 I am also the proud mother of three pretty cool kids.
 With the oldest being born in 1999, I have been balancing the winemaker/mother role for quite a while.
 It definitely helps that Christian, Amber and Truett are so awesome.

 Adam and I decided to sell both Siduri and Novy in 2015.
 This gave me the opportunity to fulfill another dream, making Flaunt Sparkling Wine.

-The inaugural release of Flaunt Wine Company is a blend of wine from grapes in the Russian River Valley and the Sonoma Coast.
+This second release of Flaunt Wine Company is a blend of wine from grapes in the Russian River Valley and the Sonoma Coast.
 It is approximately equal parts Pinot Noir and Chardonnay.
 These two grapes work wonderfully in Sonoma County’s maritime climate where the long, cool growing season allows for adequate ripeness of both Pinot Noir and Chardonnay while maintaining superb levels of natural acidity.
-I have always loved both of these appellations for Pinot Noir and Chardonnay, first as still wines, and now as my first Sparkling Wine.
+I have always loved both of these appellations for Pinot Noir and Chardonnay, first as still wines, and now as Sparkling Wine.